Definition:

 1. Online stores:

-– Creation of 3D shopping environments that simulate physical stores.
+– Creating 3D shopping environments that simulate physical stores.

-– Allows customers to “walk” through the aisles and examine products as they would in a real store.
+– It allows customers to “walk” through the aisles and examine products as they would in a real store.

-– Allows customers to see details, textures and scales with greater precision.
+– It allows customers to see details, textures, and scales with greater precision.

-– Allows customers to “try on” clothes, accessories or makeup virtually.
+– It allows customers to virtually “try on” clothes, accessories, or makeup.

-– Reduces the return rate by providing a better idea of how the product will look on the user.
+– It reduces the return rate by providing a better idea of how the product will look on the user.

 4. Product customization:

-– Allows customers to customize products in real time, seeing changes instantly.
+– It allows customers to customize products in real time, seeing the changes instantly.

 5. Product demonstrations:

-– Provides interactive demonstrations of how products work or are used.
+– It offers interactive demonstrations of how the products work or are used.

 6. Immersive experiences: